MapColonies/shared-components-deprecated/README.md

 ```
 5. Add any external dependencies you would like using yarn.
 6. start hacking :wink:

+## Adding new components
+1. Create a folder for your component under `packages/react-components/src/lib/`
+2. Write your component.
+3. Add unit tests to your component using jest.
+Test files should be named `*.spec.tsx` or `*.test.tsx`.
+4. Add storybook stories to your component.
+5. Make sure the component is exported in the file `packages/react-components/src/index.ts`.
+6. Open a pull request with all the details about your component.

 ## Build
 1. Build Core components